The Government has announced 'Local COVID alert level: high' restrictions for Stockton-on-Tees.

 Five Select Committees also play an important part in this process.
 Each has a particular area of expertise and monitors and evaluates the way in which the Council works and the ways in which its policies are being implemented and developed.

-Dates and times of all meetings can be found at branch libraries and at Municipal Buildings, where copies of agendas and minutes can also be seen.
+Dates and times of all meetings can be found at branch libraries, where copies of agendas and minutes can also be seen.

-You can view Council Meetings and associated notices below.
+You can also view all meeting dates, agendas, minutes and associated notices past and present using the links below.

 Anyone is welcome at Council, Cabinet and Committee Meetings, although you may be asked to leave when certain confidential items are discussed.